nautilus-extensions/nautilus-admin/CONTRIBUTING.md

-# Contributing to Nautilus Hide
+# Contributing to Nautilus Admin

 The extension is licensed under the GPLv3, so you are free to use it, modify it and improve it.